 The guide leads you through the gorillas’ world, surrounded by wild forest and impressive birdlife, exploring the gorilla behavior along the way.
 Tracking excursion leave from Ntebeko Entrance Gate at 8:00am daily and last between two and five hours.

-Hiking around the foothills of the Virunga Volcanoes gives visitors the chance to spot forest birds, the Rugezi swamp, wild vegetation bamboo forest and glorious views of the surrounding lakes and agricultural villages.
+Hiking around the foothills of the Virunga Volcanoes gives visitors the chance to spot the endangered Golden Monkeys, forest birds, the Rugezi swamp, wild vegetation bamboo forest and glorious views of the surrounding lakes and agricultural villages.

 Mountain and Volcano climbing

-All three Volcanoes in this park can be summited, taking a full day each view from the peaks are well worth the effort-taking in Rwanda DR Congo, the Virungas, the Rwenzoris, Bwindi impenetrable forest and the lake Edward.
+All three Volcanoes in this park can be Summited, taking a full day each view from the peaks are well worth the effort-taking in Rwanda DR Congo, the Virungas, the Rwenzori Mountains, Bwindi Impenetrable National Parkand the lake Edward.